 In the five-year capital plan for this region, the Dutchess County Transportation Council (PDCTC), includes the fiscal year in which each phase of the projects become eligible for federal funding and the estimated cost.

-Project phases include Preliminary Design (PD), Detailed Design (DD), ROW Acquistion (RA), Construction (C) and Construction Inspection (CI).
+Project phases include Preliminary Design (PD), Detailed Design (DD), ROW Acquisition (RA), Construction (C) and Construction Inspection (CI).